Are Protein Bars Safe During Pregnancy?

 Pregnancy is a time of change.
 With the marvel of growing a baby, there are many things pregnant women need to adapt to!
 One of them is nutrition during pregnancy.
 It’s important to consume enough vitamins and minerals to support every stage of fetal development.
 This includes all essential nutrients to keep you and baby healthy!

 Protein is a key nutrient for all pregnant women.
 It sustains muscle and body tissue and helps your unborn baby grow, especially during the second and third trimesters!
-Protein needs are going to vary from person to person, and you can learn how to calculate your specific needs in The Prenatal Nutrition Library.
+Protein needs are going to vary from person to person, and you can learn how to calculate your specific needs in The Prenatal Nutrition Library (get 50% OFF your first month with code 50OFF).
 You may need anywhere from 75 to 100 grams of protein as your pregnancy progresses.
+The PNL protein guide will also help you identify if you are not getting enough.

 There’s one convenient popular snack that you can carry with you all day, making for a quick way to get in your protein: the protein bar.